 If this purchase took place in Denver, then, your total suggested mortgage payment would be approximately $1545 for mortgage and escrow.
 If you have a monthly car payment of $300, a credit card with a minimum monthly payment of $75, and a student loan repayment amount of $100 a month, totaling $475 in bills, or $2020 total, you would need $4700/mo gross income, or $56,400 a year to be at 43%DTI.
 To be at 50% DTI would need $4040/mo gross income.
 Although you might make enough salary to qualify for this loan scenario, keep in mind that these numbers don’t take into consideration whatever amount is coming out of your paycheck beforehand for taxes.
 So if you want to be able to pay for other home/life amenities like water, utilities and groceries, you need to take that into consideration when searching for your new home.

 Obviously there are THOUSANDS of DTI scenarios, so if you want to look at your lending numbers specifically, a great source to calculate your DTI is this affordability calculator.
-If you have follow up questions about DTI, or any lending questions, we suggest you contact our lending partner, Scott Lagge at Eagle Home Loans, firstname.lastname@example.org, (303) 944-8552 and speak directly with him for accurate answers.
-We have been working with them for over 4 years, and have found them to be an invaluable source of information and assistance.
+If you have follow up questions about DTI, or any lending questions, we suggest you contact our lending partner, Scott Lagge at Movement Mortgage, Scott.Lagge@movement.com, (303) 944-8552 and speak directly with him for accurate answers.
+We have been working with them for more than 5 years, and have found them to be an invaluable source of information and assistance.
 If you know you’re ready to house hunt and start the process NOW, you can go here, and start the process online.
 This usually takes around 30 minutes, and will give you the quickest answer on what you will be able to qualify for.

 Although the house hunting process, (and specifically applying for lending to start the house hunting process,) can be daunting, preparing yourself on what to expect, and educating yourself on the steps along the way will certainly make it all less stressful.
-If you have any follow up questions to this blog, we are always happy to help and assist in anyway we can because an educated home seeker is much more likely to be a successful home buyer.
+If you have any follow up questions to this blog, the agents here at Wisdom Real Estate are always happy to help and assist in anyway we can.
+An educated home seeker is much more likely to be a successful home buyer.